wehateyouvvita/Eggsploit/README.md

 # Eggsploit
-Eggsploit is a revival server destroyer.
-Inject using Extreme Injector into the client process.
+Eggsploit is an exploit for old roblox clients.
+To use, inject the .dll file into the client process using Extreme Injector, or apps similar to it.